 Luckily, if you’re in the Netherlands you’re well-placed to work from home.
 In fact, 1.2 million Dutchies did just that in 2019.
 Dutch employers are generally used to people working from home, or in the office, or mixing it up.
 Plus, working from home is better for the environment, cuts down your commute, and lets you get some extra laundry done.

 So how did the Netherlands gain such a great reputation for working from home?
 Is the future of working from home in the Netherlands at risk?
 And how can you get in the work from home game — while still impressing your boss?

 We’ve compiled all the information about working from home in the Netherlands in one place — and wrote this guide while in our pyjamas.
-Here’s everything you need to know about working from home in the Netherlands!
+Let’s get cracking!

 Working from home in the Netherlands is common

 Really common.
-In fact, the Netherlands has the highest percentage of people who work from home in Europe.
-Around 13.7 percent of Dutch people work from home, beating out Luxembourg (12.7 percent) and Finland (12.3 percent).
-To put that into perspective, the European average is only a miserable five percent.
+In fact, the Netherlands had the highest percentage of people who work from home in Europe in 2018.
+Around 13.7% of Dutch people worked from home, beating out Luxembourg (12.7%) and Finland (12.3%).
+To put that into perspective, the European average was only a miserable five percent.